eProsima/Fast-DDS-monitor/docs/rst/user_manual/layout.rst

 .. todo::
     Include a screenshot.

-For the explanation of this entities and the interaction with them refer to the section :ref:`statistics_panel`.
+For the explanation of this information refer to the section :ref:`statistics_panel`.

 Issues Panel
 ------------